-Medical imaging techniques such as positron emission tomography (PET), single photon emission computed tomography (SPECT), magnetic resonance imaging (MRI) and micro computed tomography (microCT) rely on the use of molecular tracers and contrast agents to generate, clear interpretable images.
+Medical imaging techniques such as positron emission tomography (PET), single photon emission computed tomography (SPECT), magnetic resonance imaging (MRI), magnetic particle imaging (MPI) and micro computed tomography (microCT) rely on the use of molecular tracers and contrast agents to generate, clear interpretable images.
 These imaging agents are used to acquire information on cells, organs, cancerous tissue and healthy tissue, to assess bodily functions, diagnose disease and monitor the effects of therapies.

 The two most widely used modalities in nuclear medical imaging are PET and SPECT.
 These techniques require the use of radioactive tracers (radiotracers) to provide information on specific aspects of molecular activity such as tissue metabolism, for example.
 Dozens of FDA-approved radiotracers are currently available, and with hundreds being evaluated, tracer development is at the forefront of preclinical imaging research and many new agents are in the pipeline.
 Additionally, many conditions would benefit from more disease specific tracers and for certain diseases such as multiple sclerosis, no clinically approved tracers are available.
 Therefore, developing new tracers for the study and diagnosis of disease remains an important area of research.

 Small animal studies are necessary to explore and validate imaging agents before beginning clinical trials.
 Preclinical SPECT and PET imaging is increasingly being used by researchers in this development phase as it provides data that can be extrapolated from animal to human studies.